-And if it wasn’t for vampires and Dracula, probably even fewer people would’ve known about it.
-Which means that, if it somehow never existed, things wouldn’t be much different, right?
+Actually, if it wasn’t for vampires and Dracula, even fewer people would’ve known about it.
+This means that, if it never existed, things wouldn’t be much different, right?

 We’re going through difficult times now – not just us, Romanians, but the entire planet, and I guess that now is the perfect time to acknowledge the importance of every country on this planet, of every soul out there.